Seyn21/password-manager/README.md

 - **License:** Mentions that the project is open source (MIT License).
 If you are using a different license, you can change this section.
 - **Acknowledgments:** Credits the frameworks and libraries used in the project.

-You can customize any part of the `README.md` to better fit your project.
-If you plan to host it on GitHub, this file will be a helpful guide for anyone who clones your repository!